Skip to content

 There’s no way of dressing it up: we’re statistically more likely to die of heart disease than anything else.

-According to The Heart Foundation, cardiovascular disease (an umbrella term that includes heart and blood vessel diseases) accounts for one in four deaths; one Australian has a heart attack or stroke every four minutes and 1.4 million Australians have a high chance of having one in the next five years.
+According to Department of Health and Aged Care, cardiovascular disease (an umbrella term that includes heart and blood vessel diseases) accounts for one in 10 deaths; one Australian has a heart attack or stroke every four minutes and 2.5 million Australians have a high chance of having one in the next five years and may not know it.

 Most heart attacks and strokes are preventable.
-More than two-thirds of Australian adults have three or more risk factors for heart disease, yet many people don’t know they’re at risk.
+More than half of Australian adults have three or more risk factors for heart disease, yet many people don’t know they’re at risk.

 Getting a heart health check and taking steps to lower your risk are the first steps toward prolonging your life.